WALK, JOG OR SPRINT?

 What then is “fast” playing”?
 Is it always difficult ?
 What makes it difficult?

-In outer space, astronauts are flying around at tens of thousands of kilometers per hour, but because there is no air friction (wind) up there, it feels to them as though they are not moving at all.
-The same phenomenon occurs when we travel by plane: we feel no rushing wind, we are making no effort, the plane is not vibrating and shaking like crazy (hopefully), the earth underneath us is moving very slowly ……. the whole experience is so smooth and easy that we don’t feel that we are moving fast at all.
+In outer space, astronauts are flying around at tens of thousands of kilometres per hour, but because there is no air friction (wind) up there, it feels to them as though they are not moving at all.
+The same phenomenon occurs when we travel in a large passenger plane: we feel no rushing wind, we are making no effort, the plane is not vibrating and shaking like crazy (hopefully), the earth underneath us is moving very slowly ……. the whole experience is so smooth and easy that we don’t feel that we are moving fast at all.

 So the concept of fast has two completely separate components: the objective and the subjective.
 The objective speed can be measured: in the case of music we could use “notes per minute/second”.
 The subjective sensation of speed however, could only be measured by physiological measurements that evaluate our emotional (and physical ?) state, because the feeling of speed, is usually just the feeling of difficulty, stress, sensory overload, loss of control.